aevdokimoff/zypro-keyboard-project/README.md

 ![](README/3.png)
 ![](README/4.png)

-Feel free to use this layout and be happy with your german keyboard 👍
+Feel free to use this layout and be happy with your US-German keyboard 👍

 Made by Artem Evdokimov, TUM, B.Sc.
 Informatics
 [aevdokimoff.github.io](http://aevdokimoff.github.io)